Download The Male Breast Reduction Guide

 Male breast reduction surgery for Gynecomastia aims to help men attain a flatter-looking, firmer chest contour.
-It involves liposuction and/or excisions to reduce excess skin or protruding tissues or fat deposits that have accumulated in the chest or breast area of men.
-Causes of gynaecomastia are varied and may include hormonal changes, obesity, substance use, androgen or testosterone imbalances, medication side effects and illnesses.
+It involves liposuction and/or excisions to reduce excess skin, protruding tissues or fat deposits that have accumulated in the chest area on men.

 - chronic kidney or liver disease